Universal families of twisted cotangent bundles: Abstract

 \section{Abstract}

-Given a complex algebraic group $G$ and complex $G$-variety $X$, one can study the \textit{affine Hamiltonian Lagrangian (AHL) $G$-bundles} over $X$.
+We prove several results in incidence-theoretic Lie theory and Poisson geometry, with connections to twisted cotangent bundles, symmetric varieties, and Grothendieck--Springer resolutions.
+Our inquiry begins with a complex algebraic group $G$ and complex $G$-variety $X$.
+One can study the \textit{affine Hamiltonian Lagrangian (AHL) $G$-bundles} over $X$.
 Lisiecki indexes the isomorphism classes of such bundles in the case of a homogeneous $G$-variety $X=G/H$; the indexing set is the set of $H$-fixed points $(\h^*)^H\subset\h^*$, where $\h$ is the Lie algebra of $H$.
 In very rough terms, one may regard $\psi\in(\mathfrak{h}^*)^H$ as labeling the isomorphism class of a \textit{$\psi$-twisted cotangent bundle} of $G/H$.
 These twisted cotangent bundles feature prominently in geometric representation theory and symplectic geometry.

-We introduce and examine the notion of a \textit{universal family} of AHL $G$-bundles over a $G$-variety $X$.
-This is a flat family $\pi:\mathcal{U}\longrightarrow Y$, in which $\mathcal{U}$ is a Poisson variety, the fibers of $\pi$ form a complete list of representatives of the isomorphism classes of AHL $G$-bundles over $X$, and other pertinent properties are satisfied.
+We introduce and examine the notion of a \textit{universal family} of AHL $G$-bundles over a $G$-variety $X$, as part of a broader program on Lie-theoretic and incidence-theoretic constructions of regular Poisson varieties.
+This family is defined to be a flat family $\pi:\mathcal{U}\longrightarrow Y$, in which $\mathcal{U}$ is a Poisson variety, the fibers of $\pi$ form a complete list of representatives of the isomorphism classes of AHL $G$-bundles over $X$, and other pertinent properties are satisfied.
 Our first main result is the construction of a universal family of AHL $G$-bundles over a homogeneous base $X=G/H$, for connected $H$.
-In our second main result, we take $\g$ to be a complex semisimple Lie algebra, $G$ to be the adjoint group of $\g$, and $X$ to be a conjugacy class $\mathcal{C}$ of parabolic subalgebras of $\g$.
-We give an incidence-theoretic construction of a universal family of AHL $G$-bundles over $\mathcal{C}$.
-One virtue of this construction is that it is intrinsic to $\mathcal{C}$, i.e. done without writing $\mathcal{C}$ as $G/P$.
-The universal families that we obtain are closely related to the partial Grothendieck--Springer resolutions.
+In our second main result, we take $X$ to be a conjugacy class $\mathcal{C}$ of self-normalizing closed subgroups of $G$.
+We associate to $\mathcal{C}$ a regular Poisson variety $\mathcal{U}_{\mathcal{C}}$, defined in incidence-theoretic terms.
+Attention is paid to the case of conjugacy classes of normalizers of symmetric subgroups.
+In the case of a connected semisimple group $G$ and conjugacy class $\mathcal{C}$ of parabolic subgroups, our third main result relates $\mathcal{U}_{\mathcal{C}}$ to the partial Grothendieck--Springer resolution for $\mathcal{C}$.